voldgalf/FixitPy/docs/index.rst

 Installation
 ------------

-To use fixitpy, first install it using pip:
+To use FixitPy, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install fixitpy
+   (.venv) $ pip install FixitPy

 .. toctree::